openshiro/shiro-ruby/README.md

+#Shiro Ruby Library

 This is the official [Shiro API](https://openshiro.com/api/v1/docs) Ruby gem maintained by [OpenShiro](https://openshiro.com).

+##Documentation

+See the [API docs](https://openshiro.com/api/v1/docs) and also this post on [Getting Started with the Shiro API](https://openshiro.com/docs/getting-started-with-the-shiro-api).

+##Installation

+To install the gem:

+`gem install stripe`

-To use the gem, include it in your Rails gemfile with:
+Include it in your Rails gemfile with:

 `bundle add shiro`